 The listing agent has advised buyers that all offers will be presented to the seller on a certain day at a certain time.
-That's a clear indication the agent expects to receive more than one offer on this plum property.
+That's a clear indication that the agent expects to receive more than one offer on this plum property.

 The seller receives offers of $290,000, $295,000, $305,000, and $305,000.
 The fourth buyer's offer includes the following escalation clause: "Buyer agrees to pay $1,000 more than the highest offer received by the seller, not to exceed a sales price of $315,000."

-The buyer has agreed to pay $1,000 more than they would have without the escalation clause and they have ensured no one could have outbid them among the initial offers.
+The buyer has agreed to pay $1,000 more than they would have without the escalation clause, and they have ensured that no one could have outbid them among the initial offers.

 Considerations for the Seller